Free Design Tools to Help You DIY Your Wedding

 Y’all know how much I love technology AND weddings, so today I wanted to share some great online tools with you that will help you navigate the design waters.
 These online resources will help you gain the skills and confidence to tackle designing various things for your wedding day and beyond!
 Did I also mention that each of these resources has FREE options? #budgetsavvy

 Canva is a game-changer.
 I actually use Canva to create many of the graphics here on The Budget Savvy Bride!
-Though I received a degree in graphic design and am familiar with the entire Adobe Creative Suite, I have to admit that I sometimes prefer using Canva to do small design projects.
+Though I have a degree in graphic design and am familiar with the entire Adobe Creative Suite, I have to admit that I prefer using Canva to do small design projects.
 (Fellow designers, don’t hate me!)
 One thing that is great about Canva is that they have a plethora of templates for every occasion – whether you want to create a graphic for social media, a poster, or a wedding invite!
-Canva also featured an extensive library with thousands of free photos, graphics, and fonts, as well as affordable options that you can purchase as well.
-Bonus – Canva was created by a woman, and I just think that’s kinda badass if I’m being honest. 💁🏽♀️ #girlpower

 Many of their courses are under $50 and are packed with helpful and relevant info.
 You can check out reviews of courses from previous students, which is really helpful.
 They also offer certain courses for free if you attend a live broadcast — so make sure to subscribe to CreativeLive for updates on upcoming free classes to take advantage of!

-One of the most interesting courses I spotted that would be great for budget savvy brides (or grooms) is this course on Designing Wedding Invitations.
-It’s completely FREE if you attend live on May 11-12!!
-Definitely worth checking out.
-Register for this class here!
+One of the most interesting courses I spotted that would be great for budget-savvy brides (or grooms) is this course on Designing Wedding Invitations.

 Sources for Affordable and Free Fonts and Design Elements